Atomic bombings of Hiroshima and Nagasaki: Hiroshima

 Hiroshima was subsequently struck by Typhoon Ida on 17 September 1945.
 More than half the bridges were destroyed, and the roads and railroads were damaged, further devastating the city.
 The population increased from 83,000 soon after the bombing to 146,000 in February 1946.
 The city was rebuilt after the war, with help from the national government through the Hiroshima Peace Memorial City Construction Law passed in 1949.
 It provided financial assistance for reconstruction, along with land donated that was previously owned by the national government and used for military purposes.
 In 1949, a design was selected for the Hiroshima Peace Memorial Park.
 Hiroshima Prefectural Industrial Promotion Hall, the closest surviving building to the location of the bomb's detonation, was designated the Hiroshima Peace Memorial.
 The Hiroshima Peace Memorial Museum was opened in 1955 in the Peace Park.
-Hiroshima also contains a Peace Pagoda, built in 1966 by Nipponzan-Myōhōji.
+Hiroshima also contains a Peace Pagoda, built in 1966 by Nipponzan-Myōhōji-Daisanga.